What is Medicare?

 - people under age 65 with certain disabilities

-- people of any age with with End-Stage Renal Disease
+- people of any age with End-Stage Renal Disease

 Medicare is divided into two main parts: Part A and Part B. Part A covers healthcare costs associated with inpatient services, while Part B covers costs associated with outpatient services.
 A more full description of these parts is available by clicking on the above links.